End qualified immunity in Texas

 • Ends Qualified Immunity for all state constitutional violations

-Yes.
-The proposed legislation states "A person may bring an action for any appropriate relief, including legal or equitable relief, against a peace officer who, under the color of law, deprived the person of or caused the person to be deprived of a right, privilege, or immunity secured by the Texas Constitution."
+Yes, section 135.0002 of the bill states, "A person may bring an action for any appropriate relief, including legal or equitable relief, **against a peace officer who, under the color of law, deprived the person of or caused the person to be deprived of a right, privilege, or immunity secured by the Texas Constitution**...
+Notwithstanding any other law, **qualified immunity or a defendant’s good faith but erroneous belief in the lawfulness of the defendant’s conduct is not a defense to an action brought under this chapter.**"

 • Ends monetary caps on all public liability amounts